aaqibzee/MagniCMS/README.md

     <br/>e.
 Angular CLI

 2) Open project in Visual Studio
-3) Build the solution and let the Nuget restore the packages.
+3) Build the solution and let the NuGet restore the packages.
 4) For .Net side developemnt, explore the proejct "MagniCollegeManagementSystem" except the folder 'Client'
 5) For Angular side developemnt, explore the folder 'Client' in "MagniCollegeManagementSystem" web project.
 This folder has all code related to Angular applciation